Are you a reader who values a writer's style as much as the meaning it conveys?

 Stunning Sentences

 Writers can probably benefit most by taking small, regular bites from this book.
 Nine chapters cover broad syntactical techniques for improving sentences--Dramatic Flourishes and Elegant Repetitions, e.g--further broken into specific writing devices.
 I've admired many of these techniques before, but often with a vague, holistic appreciation; I can't always parse out exactly what a writer is doing that I might be able to add to my bag of tricks.
 Ross-Larson catalogues, defines, and illustrates rhetorical devices with perfect lucidity.
 Discussion is brief and concise, and examples abound.
-Here are a few of my favorites examples:
+Here are a few of my favorites:

 Inversion of conventional sentence order "to shift a word or group of words to the emphatic opening slot and to add cadence":